Handicap & Rules

 Summary of Golf Rules Changes

-We all know that a golfer is expected to know the rules, but because there are many changes imminent in 2019, we thought it would be helpful to summarize these changes.
+We all know that a golfer is expected to know the rules, but because there are many changes made in 2019 to the rules of golf, we thought it would be helpful to summarize these changes.

 When things happen to your ball in play:

 Accidentally moving ball while searching for it – no longer a penalty

 Accidently moving your ball or marker while on putting green – no longer a penalty